AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 4. A `CreateTeamCommand` object is created with the parsed information.
 5. When executed, `CreateTeamCommand` performs the following:
     * Validates all person indices against the current filtered person list
+    * Checks if the team already exists in the model
     * Retrieves the `Person` objects corresponding to each valid index
+    * Ensures that none of the selected persons are already part of a team for the specified hackathon
     * Creates a new `Team` object with the specified name, hackathon, and members
-    * Checks if the team already exists in the model
-    * Adds the team to the model if it's unique
+    * Adds the team to the model
 6. A `CommandResult` is returned with a success message containing the team details.

 **Sequence of Operations:**